Frequently Asked Questions

 A: Although the UCAS closing date is January 15th, we are treating applications continually from October to Mid-March.
 Early offers are made to the very best applicants and the remaining applications stay in the pool.
 Therefore even if you apply in October you may not have a decision made on your application until March.
 If you have not heard from us by February or March, we have not forgotten you: your application is close to the borderline of where we are able to make offers but it is still in the running.

-Q: I am coming down to Durham on Friday - can I talk to a member of the team ?
+Q: I am coming down to Durham on Friday - can I talk to a member of staff at the maths department?

-A: We pride ourselves on the fact that the Admissions team are all fully paid up members of academic staff.
-Therefore they are able to bring their considerable expertise to bear on the decision making process.
-On the down side this means that they also have many other research and teaching duties.
+A: As fully paid up members of academic staff we do have many other research and teaching duties.
 (As we have roughly a thousand applicants, this would among other things take valuable resources away from our current students).
 If you are unable to make the official Open Days we can try to arrange a visit in conjunction with at least four other prospective applicants.
 Hopefully you will understand that at certain times of the year, especially at exam time and in the Summer which is when many staff are at conferences and on research visits, it may be simply impossible to accommodate a visit.
 If this is the case you are welcome to come and browse around the University and Department anyway: course overviews are included Current Undergraduate Course Info and there are many III and IV year project posters in the Department for you to see.